status-im/specs/docs/draft/7-group-chat.md

 ## Abstract

-This documents describes the group chat protocol used by the status application.
-Pairwise encryption is used among member so a message is exchanged between each participants, similarly to a one-to-one message.
+This document describes the group chat protocol used by the status application.
+The node uses pairwise encryption among member so a message is exchanged between each participant, similarly to a one-to-one message.

 ## Membership updates

-Membership updates messages are used to propagate group chat membership changes.
+The node uses membership updates messages to propagate group chat membership changes.
 The protobuf format is described in the [6/PAYLOADS](https://specs.status.im/spec/6).
-Each specific field is described below.
+Below describes each specific field.

 The protobuf messages are: